awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 + For existing instances: You can require IMDSv2 use through the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) command\.
 You can make these changes on running instances; you do not need to restart your instances\.
 + For new instances: When launching a new instance, you can use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command to specify that only IMDSv2 is to be used\.

 Specifying instance metadata options is available only through the API or AWS CLI; it is currently not available via the AWS Management Console\.
-For more information, see [Configuring the Instance Metadata Options](#configuring-instance-metadata-options)\.
+For more information, see [Configuring the instance metadata options](#configuring-instance-metadata-options)\.

 ### Step 4: When all of your instances are transitioned to IMDSv2<a name="path-step-4"></a>

 The `ec2:MetadataHttpTokens`, `ec2:MetadataHttpPutResponseHopLimit`, and `ec2:MetadataHttpEndpoint` IAM condition keys can be used to control the use of the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) and the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API and corresponding CLI\.
 If a policy is created, and a parameter in the API call does not match the state specified in the policy using the condition key, the API or CLI call fails with an `UnauthorizedOperation` response\.
-For example IAM policies, see [Working with Instance Metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.
+For example IAM policies, see [Working with instance metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.

-## Configuring the Instance Metadata Options<a name="configuring-instance-metadata-options"></a>
+## Configuring the instance metadata options<a name="configuring-instance-metadata-options"></a>

 Instance metadata options allow you to configure new or existing instances to do the following:
 + Require the use of IMDSv2 when requesting instance metadata